 The consolidated financial statements are prepared in accordance with the principles and procedures laid out by the accounting standard on Consolidated Financial Statements issued by the ICAI.
-This being the first year of presentation of consolidated financial statements in line with the accounting standards, prior period figures have not been provided as they are unconsolidated and therefore do not allow meaningful comparison.
-The financial statements of the company and Progeon have been combined on a line-by-line basis by adding together the book values of like items of assets, liabilities, income and expenses after eliminating intra-group balances and transactions and resulting unrealized gains/losses.
+The financial statements of the company and Progeon have been combined on a line-by-line basis by adding together the book values of like items of assets, liabilities, income and expenses after eliminating intragroup balances and transactions and resulting unrealized gains/losses.
 The consolidated financial statements are prepared applying uniform accounting polices in use at the company and Progeon.